Xaetrz/100-days-of-code/log.md

 **Link(s) to work**
 1. Completed the sixth course in Responsive Web Design in FreeCodeCamp: https://www.freecodecamp.org/learn/2022/responsive-web-design/
 2. Solved and committed exercises 12 and 13 in Project Euler: https://github.com/Xaetrz/ProjectEuler

+### Day 8: March 3, Sunday

+**Today's Progress**: Partially completed a course.
+Solved problems 14 and 15 of Project Euler

+**Thoughts** Problem 14 was very simple, but for problem 15, I decided to deep-dive into some quirks of javascript after running into a performance problem with my initial recursive solution.
+I realized pretty early that memoizing the arguments of my recursive function would speed it up (substantially, in fact).
+It took me awhile to figure out why my memoize function wrapper wasn't working but I worked it out (the fact that the wrapper was only called once should have been a major clue to figure out what was happening earlier).
+I looked up some alternative solutions after the fact, there was also a discrete math solution.
+I figured this was the case at the start, but discrete math is my rustiest subject and I intend to refresh myself on it as I go along.

+**Link(s) to work**
+1. Worked on the seventh course in Responsive Web Design in FreeCodeCamp: https://www.freecodecamp.org/learn/2022/responsive-web-design/
+2. Solved and committed exercises 14 and 15 in Project Euler: https://github.com/Xaetrz/ProjectEuler